wellness-guides

 Evidence-based period cramp relief - NSAIDs, heat therapy, TENS, magnesium, ginger, and omega-3s.
 What works immediately, same-day, and preventively.

 Period cramps are prostaglandin cramps.
-Understanding that one fact changes how you treat them — because the most common mistake is waiting until pain is severe to start taking NSAIDs, by which point prostaglandins have already accumulated and reached their peak.
-Here's the practical guide organized by when you need relief.
-Immediate Relief (Within 30–60 Minutes) NSAIDs: The First Line Treatment Ibuprofen, naproxen, aspirin, and diclofenac are all NSAIDs — they work by blocking cyclooxygenase (COX) enzymes, reducing prostaglandin synthesis.
+Understanding that one fact changes how you treat them, because the most common mistake is waiting until pain is severe to start taking NSAIDs.
+By that point, prostaglandins have already accumulated and reached their peak.
+Here is the practical guide organized by when you need relief.
+Immediate Relief (Within 30 60 Minutes) NSAIDs: The First Line Treatment Ibuprofen, naproxen, aspirin, and diclofenac are all NSAIDs.
+They work by blocking cyclooxygenase (COX) enzymes, reducing prostaglandin synthesis.
 Less prostaglandin means less uterine vasoconstriction and less cramping.
-How to take them for maximum effect: Start 1–2 days before your expected period, not when cramps begin Ibuprofen: 400–600mg every 4–6 hours with food; don't exceed 2400mg/day Naproxen sodium: 220–440mg twice daily (longer acting than ibuprofen, better for overnight coverage) Take with food to reduce GI upset Why timing matters: Prostaglandins are synthesized and released as the uterine lining sheds.
-Starting NSAIDs 24–48 hours before the period begins keeps prostaglandin levels lower from the start.
+How to take them for maximum effect: Start 1 2 days before your expected period, not when cramps begin Ibuprofen: 400 600mg every 4 6 hours with food; do not exceed 2400mg/day Naproxen sodium: 220 440mg twice daily (longer acting than ibuprofen, better for overnight coverage) Take with food to reduce GI upset Why timing matters: Prostaglandins are synthesized and released as the uterine lining sheds.
+Starting NSAIDs 24 48 hours before the period begins keeps prostaglandin levels lower from the start.
 Starting at the onset of severe cramps means fighting existing high prosta